Wickersley School and Sports College

 Wickersley School and Sports College is a coeducational secondary school and sixth form with academy status, located in Wickersley in the Metropolitan Borough of Rotherham, South Yorkshire, England.

 The school has 2,150 pupils, aged 11–18, and 171 teachers.
-Wickersley also houses a resource base for Secondary Hearing Impaired Pupils, which has placed a further 14 pupils.
-The head teacher is now Tony Hardcastle.
+Wickersley has a resource base for Secondary Hearing Impaired Pupils, with a further 14 pupils.
+The head teacher is Tony Hardcastle.
 The school is the lead partner in Wickersley Partnership Trust, supporting Clifton and Rawmarsh Schools in Rotherham.

 Ofsted inspections

 Since the commencement of Ofsted inspections in September 1993, the school has undergone five full inspections: